abbash83/DS_Rodent_Models_Database/CONTRIBUTING.md

-Copy everything below this line and paste it into GitHub:

 🤝 Contributing to the DS Mouse Models Database
 Thank you for helping keep this database accurate and up-to-date!
 This guide explains exactly how to add a new record or correct an existing one.